AntsInMyEy3sJohnson/hazeltest/README.md

 1. Execute `getMap` calls and log time it took to complete each one
 2. Keep CPU busy

-It's for this reason I chose the first-generation Pokédex (the one you may remember if you had an awesome childhood and/or little interest to pay attention in school) as the basis for the Pokédex Runner -- a simple and light-weight dataset that allowed for the Runner itself to be very light-weight, too, so as to maximize load along load dimension 6 (number of operations per second) in order to stress the CPU of unsuspecting Hazelcast members as much as possible.
-Even today, if your goal is to maximize CPU usage on the members of your Hazelcast cluster under test, the Pokédex Runner/Batch Test Loop combination is a great tool to have.
+It's for this reason I chose the first-generation Pokédex (the one you may remember if you had an awesome childhood and/or little interest to pay attention in school) as the basis for the first Runner (which then, obviously, became the "Pokédex Runner") -- a simple and light-weight dataset that allowed for the Runner itself to be very light-weight, too, so as to maximize load along load dimension 6 (number of operations per second) in order to stress the CPU of unsuspecting Hazelcast members as much as possible.
+Even today, if your goal is simply to maximize CPU usage on the members of your Hazelcast cluster under test, the Pokédex Runner/Batch Test Loop combination is a useful helper to have in your tool belt.